Rockhounding in Michigan [An Ultimate Guide for 2024]

 LocationRock/MineralsNotes

-South Shores of Siskiwit Lake, Isle RoyaleChlorastrolite (Isle Royale Greenstone)Hand-collect small specimens; permits not required; be mindful of park regulations.
+South Shores of Siskiwit Lake, Isle RoyaleChlorastrolite (Isle Royale Greenstone)Hand-collect small specimens; permits not required for small quantities, but always check park regulations.

 Manitou Island BeachesLake Superior AgatesFind tumbled agates along shorelines and in bays; collecting permitted; responsible practices expected.